Double-$Q$ chiral stripe order in the anomalous Hall antiferromagnet CoNb$_3$S$_6$: Methods

 Single crystals were grown using chemical vapor transport \cite{ghimire2018large} with the nominal stoichiometry Co:Nb:S$=$1:3:6.
-Four different samples from the same growth were measured.
-All samples undergo abrupt magnetic transitions at 28.6~K, and exhibit sharp (100)-type Bragg peaks, indicating a well-ordered triangular lattice of intercalated Co ions \cite{Note1,ueno2005xray}.
+Five different samples from the same growth were measured.
+All samples undergo magnetic transitions at 28.6~K and exhibit sharp (100) Bragg peaks, indicating a well-ordered triangular lattice of intercalated Co ions \cite{Note1,ueno2005xray}.
+Additional thermodynamic and transport measurements are presented in the supplementary material \cite{Note1}.
 REXS experiments were performed at the I10 beamline at Diamond Light Source using the RASOR endstation \cite{beale2010rasor} with the experimental geometry shown in Fig.~\ref{fig:fig1}(b).
 Samples were mounted in the $(HK0)$ scattering plane to access $(\tfrac{1}{2}00)$ and $(0\tfrac{1}{2}0)$ magnetic wavevectors at $2\theta\! =\!
 106.2\degree$ at the Co $L_3$ edge (778.5 eV).
-In this geometry the x-ray beam scatters from a (110) facet probing an effective area of $20\!\times\!
-200\;\mu$m, and with a penetration depth of 0.3~$\mu$m.
-Thus, our measurements probe a macroscopic sample volume containing many basal plane layers.
-Data was collected for four different samples using an area detector and full linear polarization analysis (FLPA) was carried out on a fifth sample using a point detector and multilayer polarization analyzer optimized for the Co $L_3$ edge \cite{wang2012complete}.
-Measurements were performed for zero-field-cooling (ZFC) and field-cooling (FC) under the application of a 0.1~T permanent magnet along the (001) direction.
+In this geometry, the x-ray beam scatters from a natural facet on the crystal side [Fig.~\ref{fig:flpa}(a)] probing an effective area of $20\!\times\!
+200\;\mu$m with a penetration depth of 0.3~$\mu$m.
+Thus, our measurements probe a macroscopic sample volume containing many basal plane layers, but can only access a single M and M$'$ point in reciprocal space.
+This experimentally accessible reciprocal space region is shown as the gray shaded area in Fig.~\ref{fig:fig1}(b).
+Reciprocal space maps around the $(\tfrac{1}{2}00)$ and $(0\tfrac{1}{2}0)$ magnetic Bragg peaks were collected from four different (S1-S4) samples using an area detector with $\pi$-polarized x-rays.
+Full linear polarization analysis (FLPA) was carried out on a fifth sample (S5) using a point detector and multilayer polarization analyzer optimized for the Co $L_3$ edge \cite{wang2012complete}.
+We additionally collected reciprocal space maps on S3 using circularly polarized x-rays under both zero-field cooled (ZFC) and field cooled (FC) conditions, in which the sample was cooled from far above $T_N$ with a 0.1~T magnetic field along the sample $c$-axis.